aws-samples/eb-java-scorekeep/README.md

 If you don't have an environment, see below.

 ## Implementation
-The Lambda function code is included in `_lambda/random-name/index.js`.
+The Lambda function code is included in `_lambda/scorekeep-worker/worker.py`.
 On deploy, configuration files in the .ebextensions folder create a function with the following settings:
-- Name: `random-name`
+- Name: `scorekeep-worker`
-- Runtime: Node.js 4.3
+- Runtime: Python3.6
-- Description: `Generate random names`
+- Description: `Flatten game records for analytics`
-- Code: in `_Lambda/random-name`
+- Code: in `_Lambda/scorekeep-worker`
 - Environment variables:
   - REGION_NAME: The region, e.g. `us-east-2`
-  - TOPIC_ARN: The ARN of an [SNS Topic](https://console.aws.amazon.com/sns/v2/home)
+  - WORKER_QUEUE: The URL of an SQS Queue
-- Role named "scorekeep-lambda"
+- IAM role with permissions for the function

-The role named "scorekeep-lambda" has the following policies:
+The role has the following policies:
 - Managed policy - AWSLambdaBasicExecutionRole
+- Managed policy - AmazonSQSFullAccess
-- Managed policy - AmazonSNSFullAccess
+- Managed policy - AmazonS3FullAccess
 - Managed policy - AWSXrayWriteOnlyAccess (optional) for compatibility with the xray branch
 - Trust policy -